FAQ

 First off, the JobStore that you use plays a significant factor.
 The RAM-based JobStore is MUCH (1000x) faster than the ADO.NET-based JobStore.
 The speed of AdoJobStore depends almost entirely on the speed of the connection to your database, which data base system that you use, and what hardware the database is running on.
 Quartz actually does very little processing itself, nearly all of the time is spent in the database.
 Of course RAMJobStore has a more finite limit on how many Jobs & Triggers can be stored, as you're sure to have less RAM than hard-drive space for a database.
 You may also look at the FAQ "How do I improve the performance of AdoJobStore?"

-So, the limitting factor of the number of Triggers and Jobs Quartz can "store" and monitor is really the amount of storage space available to the JobStore (either the amount of RAM or the amount of disk space).
+So, the limiting factor of the number of Triggers and Jobs Quartz can "store" and monitor is really the amount of storage space available to the JobStore (either the amount of RAM or the amount of disk space).

 Now, aside from "how many can I store?" is the question of "how many jobs can Quartz be running at the same moment in time?"